Indrajeet2002/Indrajeet2002/README.md

 ### Hi there 👋
 ---
-Currently pursuing Master's in Computer Science at CSUF
+Currently pursuing Master of Data Science at UCI

 Contact me at Indrajeet.patwardhan@gmail.com